Letters and Sounds with Starfall

 The teacher will introduce the students to the Starfall website.
 This can be done as a whole class for the first time.

-Watch the video How to Use the Starfall Website.
+Watch the video Starfall to learn more about the website.

 Different options for assessing the students: